Swan maiden: Regional tales

-China

 Another related tale is the Chinese myth of the Cowherd and the Weaver Girl,Haase, Donald.
 The Greenwood Encyclopedia of Folktales and Fairy Tales: A-F. Greenwood Publishing Group.
 2007. p.
 198. in which one of seven fairy sisters is taken as a wife by a cowherd who hid the seven sisters' robes; she becomes his wife because he sees her naked, and not so much due to his taking her robe.
 In some versions of the story, the Cowherd character has a brother and a sister-in-law, and a buffalo guides the youth to the place where the heavenly maidens are bathing (either the Weaver Maiden alone, or a group of maidens).

 A similar story is the tale of Tian Xian Pei, also known as "The Fairy Couple"; "The Marriage of the Fairy Princess" or "Dong Yong, the Filial Son".
 According to professor Wilt Idema, there is a sequel to the story of Dong Yong, where his son, Dong Zhong, discovers his mother is the heavenly fairy who will come down to earth to bathe in the Anavatapta Pond.
 He is instructed to steal his mother's magical robe.

 Chinese literature attests an untitled version in Soushen Ji, as the fifteenth tale in Volume 14.Hsieh, Daniel.
 Love and Women in Early Chinese Fiction.
 The Chinese University Press.
 2008. p.
 124. ISBN 978-962-996-305-7.

 Japan

 Overview

+According to professor Hiroko Ikeda's Index of Japanese Folktales, the international type 400 is equally classified as type 400, "The Man on a Quest for his Lost Celestial Wife (Hagoromo, Tennin Nyoobo)": a man is directed to a lake where seven celestial maidens are bathing, either by a deer or as answer to his prayers; he steals the magical robe of one of the maidens and makes her his wife in the terrestrial world; later, she regains the garments and flies back to the celestial realm; the hunter follows his wife's instructions to find her again and goes to the celestial realm, where he has to perform tasks for his father-in-law, which he does with his wife's help (tale type 313).
+At the end of the tale, the man is warned against eating a melon, but cuts one open and its water gushes forth torrentially, separating man and wife, who can only meet again on July 7.
+According to Ikeda, sixty variants are registered in Japan, and the narrative is connected to ponds and lakes.